seekingcode18/nunhead/README.md

 ### Next Steps
 I'm now working with the client on their SEO to boost search ranking and local listings.
-When I have more time to work on the website itself, I would like to implement a scrolling carousel of testimonials to showcase more of their customer's thoughts.
-I would also like to experiment with different styles and positioning for the calls to action on various pages, in an effort to increase sales.
-Finally, I would like to improve the templating so that the client is able to edit more parts of the website themselves, such as the home and about pages.
+When I have more time to work on the website itself, I would like to make the following improvements:
+* implement a scrolling carousel of their customers' testimonials
+* experiment with different styles for calls to action in an effort to increase sales
+* improve templating so the client can edit more parts of the website themselves